gvwilson/sensibleadventures/nardica/nardica.md

 Aunt Naggie looked around.
 Greenhouse potatoes hung in net bags next to stacks of dried fruit in single-molecule shrink wrap.
-Burlap sacks of Cape Town rice piled higher than Iffy was tall threatened to topple onto a line of people gossipping with each other as they waited their turn to buy ginger, cardamom, and bay leaves from a one-legged woman whose tweaked hair that sparkled red and purple every time she turned her head.
+Burlap sacks of Cape Town rice piled higher than Iffy was tall threatened to topple onto a line of people gossiping with each other as they waited their turn to buy ginger, cardamom, and bay leaves from a one-legged woman whose tweaked hair that sparkled red and purple every time she turned her head.
 A surgical bot that had been converted for tailoring stood motionless, its four skeletal arms at its sides, while a man